-Australis prohibits Australis Personnel engaging in activities involving bribery and corruption (as defined in this Policy) in all jurisdictions in which Australis operates (or looking to operate).
-This Policy applies to dealings with both public officials and to private organisations and individuals operating as commercial associates.
+Australis prohibits activities involving bribery, corruption, and in all jurisdictions in which Australis operates.
+This Policy applies to dealings with both public officials and to private organisations and individuals operating as commercial associates

 Gifts and entertainment, political contributions, charitable contributions, offers of employment and sponsored travel have the potential to be misused as a disguise for bribes for the purpose of influencing decisions or obtaining an advantage.
 In some circumstances it may be difficult to determine the true nature of these types of payments.
 Accordingly, Australis has adopted this Policy to ensure openness and transparency in dealings with these payments.